 So, what do most MBA graduates do?

 Traditionally, MBA graduates continue to work in the business sector, often promoted to management or director roles post-graduation.
 MBAs are well-suited to strategy and leadership positions.
-Seven out of 10 corporate recruiters agree that leaders in their organization tend to have a graduate business school education.9
+66% of corporate recruiters agree that graduates of business master's program have a fast-track to upper level positions.8

 Non-traditional MBA jobs can run the gamut.
 Some MBA graduates manage non-profits.
 Others launch their own ventures.
 Still others open private law or medical practices.
 Engineers can leverage the soft skills an MBA program provides to move from a technical to a management role.
 Web developers and IT professionals can do the same.